 Because when we don’t love ourselves, we go looking for love and happiness in all the wrong places.
 And again, I know this by the women who enter my life coaching practice and wonder why the world thinks they’re great, but yet they hate themselves.
 When we can self-soothe and comfort ourselves, we no longer need alcohol, or food, or chaos, or work, or a man to make us happy and put us in a playful mood.
 It’s us who can do it for ourselves.

 You really do hold the key to your happiness – and not your Valentine that you may be celebrating with tonight.

-I heard Gabby Bernstein speak last night in Montreal at an event called Hustle and Heart (a yearly event put on by my friends Maddy K and Natasha Gargiulo), and I will be sharing her wisdom here soon, but once we’re on this relevant topic, she said something that was pretty profound.
+I heard Gabby Bernstein speak a few years ago at an event called Hustle and Heart (a yearly event put on by my friends Maddy K and Natasha Gargiulo), and once we’re on this relevant topic, she said something that was pretty profound.

 Gabby’s 6th step for judgement detox is to Bring Your Shadows to the Light for Forgiveness.
 She said the only way to heal ourselves and love others is through self-forgiveness.
 What will forgiveness offer me?
 Well, she says, do nothing and let forgiveness show you what to do.
 You just need to listen.

 So, start by forgiving yourself.
 Start with total self-acceptance.
 With small acts of self-love each day, you will begin to get off the fence and start to truly love the woman staring back at you.